 Meanwhile, Tibetan Buddhist monks have incorporated heightened self-awareness and dream control in their path to enlightenment for at least one thousand years.
 The concept of conscious dreaming is widely accepted in both Eastern and Western cultures, underpinning the universal nature of this human condition which doesn't rely on any particular esoteric interpretation or spiritual belief system (unlike, say, belief in the afterlife or psychic ability).

 Those who say lucid dreaming is "just a theory" need to check their definitions of what a theory is.
 Allow me to clarify:

 So claiming lucid dreaming is "just a theory" is not at all damning to the existence of lucid dreaming as the accuser implies.
 It's the same as saying that evolution or gravity are "just theories".
 They are of course theories, and they are strong ones - the best kind of theories you can have - backed by hard evidence.

 So, theories are great!
 They use known observations (independent pieces of the jigsaw puzzle) to form conclusions (joining the jigsaw pieces together).
 The completed jigsaw is the theory.
 "Just a theory" means solving the puzzle as best we can and in no way should equate to belittlement of the subject at hand.

-Lucidity has been scientifically documented in various forms.
+Lucidity has indeed been scientifically documented in various forms, numerous times.

 However, Hearne's research slipped under the radar of the mainstream science journals, and it was Dr Stephen LaBerge at Stanford University who became famous for publishing his own version of this experiment in 1983.
 LaBerge did his doctorate thesis on lucid dreaming and formalized some excellent lucid dream methods like the MILD technique.
 Today, he runs intensive workshops and dream experiments at The Lucidity Institute and his classic book Exploring The World of Lucid Dreaming remains a best-seller on the subject.